esterUOC/esterUOC.github.io/Challenge0/Lesson1.md

 - [Link a Linux](https://www.youtube.com/watch?v=LKLuvoY6U0I&list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb&index=4)

-It is true that we could use any text editor to write our code in C++, and once written, pass it through a compiler to generate an executable binary, whichthey can execute finally But our choice for the IDE (integrated development environment) Visual Studio 2022 is because this software brings together a group of tools that will help us write and debug our code.
+It is true that we could use any text editor to write our code in C++, and once written, pass it through a compiler to generate an executable binary, which they can execute finally.
+But our choice for the IDE (integrated development environment) Visual Studio 2022 is because this software brings together a group of tools that will help us write and debug our code.
 As its official page says: “In addition to code editing, the Visual Studio IDE brings together